wesbos/es6-articles/23 - The for of Loop in Action.md

 If you click into another one, you'll find `Brisket`, `Shank`, and `Short Rib`, as well.

-It tells us what the `index` does is and what the `Short Rib` is.
+It tells us what the `index` is and what the `Short Rib` is.
 Why would this be useful to us with `for of`?
 Because what you can do is iterate over not just the plain array, but we can also iterate over the `arrayIterator` which is `cuts.entries`, which will return our cuts with their index, `0`, `1`, `2`, and so on with their value as an array.

 ### A Dash of Destructuring